 For the curious, here is my official bio:

-Charlotte Gill is the author Eating Dirt, a tree-planting memoir nominated for the Hilary Weston Writers’ Trust Prize, the Charles Taylor Prize, and two B.C.
+Charlotte Gill is the author of Eating Dirt, a tree-planting memoir nominated for the Hilary Weston Writers’ Trust Prize, the Charles Taylor Prize, and two B.C.
 Book Prizes.
 It was the 2012 winner of the B.C.
 National Award for Canadian Non-Fiction.
 Her previous book, Ladykiller, was a finalist for the Governor General’s Literary Award and winner of the B.C.
 Book Prize for fiction.
 Her work has appeared in Best Canadian Stories, The Journey Prize Stories, and many magazines.
+She is currently faculty in creative writing at the University of British Columbia and in the MFA program in Creative Nonfiction at King’s College.
 She lives on the Sunshine Coast of British Columbia, Canada.